-This report provides the 8th round of National Health Accounts (NHA) for Pakistan, compiled by the Pakistan Bureau of Statistics (PBS).
-Its reference year is 2019-20.
-The seventh round was released in June 2021 for 2017-18.
+This report presents the 9th round of National Health Accounts (NHA) for Pakistan, compiled by the Pakistan Bureau of Statistics (PBS) with reference year 2021-22.
+The preceding 8th round was unveiled in September 2022, covering data for the fiscal year 2019-20.

 NHA is a framework to track a country's health expenditures.
 It ensures comparability across countries and over time.
 NHA is designed to answer questions like; (i) where do health resources come from (domestic versus external)? (ii) Who are the financing agents (government, insurance schemes, households, NGOs)? (iii) What goods and services are purchased with these resources (curative, preventive, pharmaceuticals, etc.)? (iv) Where do these resources go (type of organization that provides health services)?
-NHA is indeed very useful as it ensures comparability across countries and over time.
-Tracking health expenditures is useful for accountability to plans and budgets and to enable good resource prioritization and allocation.
-NHA data is also very useful for evidence-based policymaking and to guide health financing decisions.
+NHA stand as a cornerstone of immense value, ensuring comparability across countries and over time.
+The meticulous monitoring of health expenditures is indispensable for maintaining accountability to plans and budgets, facilitating effective prioritization and allocation of resources.
+Furthermore, NHA data assumes a pivotal role in evidence-based policymaking, providing essential guidance for decisions pertaining to health financing.

-For this report, PBS has collected health expenditure data from all source agencies namely- Accountant General Pakistan Revenues (AGPR), its regional sub-offices, and Provincial Accountant Generals (AGs).
+PBS has collected health expenditure data from all source agencies namely- Accountant General Pakistan Revenues (AGPR), its regional sub-offices, and Provincial Accountant

+Generals (AGs).
 Federal Sehat Sahulat Program (SSP) and KP SSP.
-Reimbursement of medical charges obtained from

-Controller General of Accounts (CGA), Economic Affairs Division, Provincial Employees Social Security Institutions, Military Accountant General, Military Lands & Cantonments Department, Ministry of Religious Affairs, Zakat and Usher, Pakistan Bait-ul-Mal, and Provincial Finance Departments have provided the requisite data for this report

-For the 8th round of NHA, Out-of-Pocket (OOP), health expenditure 2019-20 has been estimated by extrapolating forward the OOP health expenditures figures for the year 2018-19 (obtained from HIES 2018-19).
+Reimbursement of medical charges obtained from Controller General of Accounts (CGA), Economic Affairs Division, Provincial Employees Social Security Institutions, Military Accountant General, Military Lands & Cantonments Department, Ministry of Religious Affairs, Zakat and Usher, Pakistan Bait-ul-Mal, and Provincial Finance Departments have provided the requisite data for this report For the 9th round of NHA, Out-of-Pocket (OOP), health expenditure 2021-22 has been estimated by extrapolating the OOP health expenditures figures for the year 2018-19 (obtained from HIES 2018-19).
 Health expenditure of private health care providers has also been estimated by extrapolating forward the actual results of the census of big hospitals and survey of the rest of the providers conducted for the fiscal year 2009-10.
 Whereas, health expenditures of autonomous bodies and corporations under federal & provincial governments are estimated on the basis of data obtained from the census of autonomous bodies and corporations conducted in 2011-12.

-It is hoped that this report will be useful for researchers, policymakers, and other users of data on health financing and act as a foundation for evidence-based planning and policies in the health sector of Pakistan.
+This report is anticipated to prove beneficial for researchers, policymakers, and other users seeking data on health financing.
+It aims to serve as a foundational resource, fostering evidencebased planning and informing policies within the health sector of Pakistan.